Open World PvP & Incentives to Flag

 PvP Faction Missions

 Both PvP and PvE faction missions are available from your applicable faction representative in any settlement.
 These missions can be completed in exchange for rewards.
-PvP missions will help your faction undermine the territory in which the faction missions are being completed.
+PvP missions will help your faction undermine the territory during influence races.
 They will also reward you with faction reputation, faction tokens, and coins.
 You must be flagged for PvP in order to accept the missions.
 If you unflag yourself, you will automatically abandon the mission.
 If you die during your PvP mission you will fail the mission (exception for the Intercept mission type) and lose your progress.
 You will receive a 10x coin bonus for your first 3 faction missions completed each day (this applies to either PvP or PvE or a combination of the 2).